Schedule

 Read less

-Revolutionizing Research Through Open Data: Building Tomorrow's Collaborative Platform
+Revolutionizing Research Through Open Data: Building Tomorrow's Collaborative Platform [Dutch spoken]

 In 2023, Erasmus University and TU-Delft launched an innovative, open-source data-sharing platform designed to simplify research collaboration with seamless data management, GDPR-compliant security, and compute-to-data capabilities.
 This platform enables secure data collaboration across industries while protecting intellectual property and sensitive information.